-Don't throw your money around.
-You may be itching to turn your new kitchen into a home magazine cover, or celebrate your new dream home, but keep away from big purchases like furniture, cars, appliances, or vacations until closing.
-Financing new stainless steel appliances with a store card or a bank credit card could jeopardize your credit worthiness during the time it means the most.
-Using cash to buy big-ticket items can also be a bad idea: many banks take into consideration your cash on hand when approving your loan.
+Don't overspend on big-ticket items You may be itching to turn your new kitchen into a home magazine cover, or celebrate your new castle, but stay away from big purchases like furniture, jewelry, appliances, or vacations until your loan closes.
+Your credit numbers could change suddenly if you make a huge purchase using credit cards.
+Using cash to buy expensive items can even create a problem: most lending institutions take into consideration your available cash when approving your mortgage.

 Don't look for a new career.
 Lenders feel comfortable seeing a consistent career history on your application.
 Finding a new job (especially one with a better paycheck) may not jeopardize your ability to qualify for a loan.
 However, getting a new job during your application process might affect whether or not you are approved.